In Anchorage there are 2 Municipal beaches, Jewel and Goose Lakes, with supervised swim areas.

 Basketball courts, softball field (available for rental), playground equipment, covered picnic shelter, picnic tables, swimming area, beach, paved parking, bike trail access and non-motorized small craft area.
 NO SAIL CRAFT due to low power lines.
-Building restrooms open daily during summer months, noon-9pm.
+Building restrooms closed this summer due to Earthquake damage.
+Portable toilets on site.

 Jewel Lake: (W 88th Avenue & Gloralee off Jewel Lake)

 Covered picnic shelter, softball field, volleyball sand lot, playground equipment, picnic tables, swimming area, beach, paved parking, restrooms, bike trail access and non-motorized small craft area.
 Fishing permitted 50' from swim area.

 There are also two lakes in Eagle River that have no supervised swimming but provide lots of fun and activities.
 They are: